 Can you give us some tips for graduates applying for training contracts at in-house legal teams?

 Firstly, you need something that stands out on a CV when applying beyond the grades you have.
-I think it’s important to have secured relevant experience working in the types of business that you would like to pursue in an in-house role.
+I think it’s important to have secured relevant experience working in the types of business that you would like to pursue in an in-house role, especially if you’re seeking to become an in-house corporate lawyer.
+Commercial awareness is also very important.